Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Modelling Sources as Stochastic Processes

-Stochastic processes can be given a prominent role in the BSS-context, namely as \emph{natural interpolants} between deterministic signals and random vectors.
+Stochastic processes can be given a prominent role in the BSS-context, namely as natural interpolants between deterministic signals and random vectors.
 While the first type of signal is the unidentifiable default model for the source in \eqref{ICA-Relation}, the latter is the predominant source model in classical ICA-approaches.
 More specifically, the following is easy to see.

-\begin{remark}[Stochastic Processes Interpolate Between Extremal Source Models] \phantom{.}\\ Let $S=(S_t)_{t\in\I}$ be a continuous stochastic process in $\R^d$ such that either \begin{enumerate}[label=(\alph*)] \item $S_s$ and $S_t$ are independent for each $s,t\in\tilde{\I}$ with $s\neq t$, \quad or\\[-1em] \item $S_s = S_t$ almost surely for each $s,t\in\tilde{\I}$ with $s\neq t$, for some $\tilde{\I}\subset\I$ dense. \end{enumerate} Then $S$ is either a single path in $\mathcal{C}_d$ almost surely,\footnote{\ This implication is obtained from Kolmogorov's zero-one law (applied after a straightforward subsequence argument) and the sample continuity of $S$.} namely iff (a) holds (\emph{`statistically trivial'}), or the sample-paths of $S$ are constant almost surely, namely iff (b) holds (\emph{`temporally trivial'}). \end{remark} Remark \ref{prop:stoch_procs_interpolate} asserts that both deterministic signals (a) as well as random vectors (b) can be seen as degenerate stochastic processes, and that for a given stochastic process $S=(S_t)_{t\in\I}$ this degeneracy manifests on the level of its \emph{\nth{2}-order finite-dimensional distributions}, i.e.\ on where the index set $\Delta_2(\mathbb{I})\coloneqq\{(s,t)\in\mathbb{I}^{\times 2}\mid s < t\}$ is the (relatively) open 2-simplex on $\I\times\I$.
+\begin{remark}[Stochastic Processes Interpolate Between Extremal Source Models] \phantom{.}\\ Let $S=(S_t)_{t\in\I}$ be a continuous stochastic process in $\R^d$ such that either \begin{enumerate}[label=(\alph*)] \item $S_s$ and $S_t$ are independent for each $s,t\in\tilde{\I}$ with $s\neq t$, \quad or\\[-1em] \item $S_s = S_t$ almost surely for each $s,t\in\tilde{\I}$, \end{enumerate} for some $\tilde{\I}\subset\I$ dense.
+Then $S$ is either a single path in $\mathcal{C}_d$ almost surely (i.e.\ $S$ is deterministic; `statistically trivial')\footnote{\ This implication is obtained from Kolmogorov's zero-one law (applied after a straightforward subsequence argument) and the sample continuity of $S$.} namely iff (a) holds, or the sample-paths of $S$ are constant almost surely (i.e.\ $S$ is a random vector; `temporally trivial') namely iff (b) holds. \end{remark} Remark \ref{prop:stoch_procs_interpolate} asserts that both deterministic signals (a) as well as random vectors (b) can be seen as degenerate stochastic processes, and that for a given stochastic process $S=(S_t)_{t\in\I}$ this degeneracy manifests on the level of its \nth{2}-order finite-dimensional distributions, i.e.\ on where the index set $\Delta_2(\mathbb{I})\coloneqq\{(s,t)\in\mathbb{I}^{\times 2}\mid s < t\}$ is the (relatively) open 2-simplex on $\I\times\I$.
 In the following, we refer to \eqref{2ndfdds} as the \emph{temporal structure} of a stochastic process $S=(S_t)_{t\in\I}$.\\